 This raw vegan carrot cake with cashew frosting is easy to make with no baking required.
 It’s healthy enough for a daily treat and decadent enough for a special occasion.
 This recipe is gluten-free and refined sugar-free.

 Not Your Typical Carrot Cake

-Now don’t expect this to taste like a fluffy carrot cake with loads of fat and sugar-laden cream cheese frosting.
+Don’t expect this to taste like a fluffy carrot cake with loads of cream cheese frosting.
 The texture of this “cake” is more dense and somewhat like an energy bar than an actual cake.
-I actually used the dough to roll a few balls in addition to the cake and they work great as energy bites too!
+I actually used the dough to roll a few carrot cake balls and that works great too!

 - 1/4 cup unsweetened fine shredded coconut